March 2023 News

 Turning back the clock

-In November News we showed some photos of Le Train historique de Toulouse' BB 7200s operating with a boiler van to heat their steam-era coaches.
+In November News we showed some photos of Le Train historique de Toulouse's BB 7200s operating with a boiler van to heat their steam-era coaches.
 The photo above shows the combination of electric traction and steam heat in normal service with 2D2 5418 leaving Toulouse in April 1979.
 The boiler van has been attached to a train of Italian pilgrims heading to Lourdes; at this time, some older FS stock including ambulance coaches had not been fitted with electric heating.
 Class 2D2 5400s were not common in the Toulouse area; 2D2 5418 was introduced by the Etat in 1937 and was one of the last two examples to be withdrawn in December 1980.
 Photo Georges Turpin

 CFBS - Noyelles track layout developments